fadilbasaran/PokedexApp/README.md

 <h3 align="center">
    :dart: About :
-  With this application,You can learn about Pokemon characters and views.
+  With this application,You can learn about Pokemon characters and has a responsive design.
 </h3>

 ### Screenshots